dscamiss/newt/README.md

 optimizer to produce the update vectors) and a Newton update on $\alpha$.

 The implementation details primarily concern the Newton update, since directly computing $g''_t(\alpha_t)$ requires an expensive Hessian-vector product.
-To avoid this, we must use an approximation.
+To work around this, we must use an approximation.

-There is some freedom in the nature of the approximation.
-Our approach, compared with the approach of [1], is described [here](https://dscamiss.github.io/blog/posts/newton-like-method/).
+There is some freedom in choosing the approximation.
+Our particular choice, compared with the choice in [1], is described [here](https://dscamiss.github.io/blog/posts/newton-like-method/).

 # Installation